 a photo of grilled turkey breast on a platter with green herbs

 White meat turkey is a super lean cut of meat.
 So, to make sure this turkey breast turned out nice and juicy, I marinated it in Italian dressing overnight.
-Then, I grilled it over medium heat for a bit over an hour.
-The cook time will vary a little depending on the size of your turkey breast!
+Then, I grilled it over medium heat for a bit over an hour, basting it with butter and yummy seasoning.

-While the turkey grills, I check on it every 20 minutes or so to make sure the grilling temperature is steady, and the turkey is progressing!
+Please know that your cook time will vary a little depending on the size of your turkey breast!
+So, while the turkey grills, I check on it every 20 minutes or so to make sure the grilling temperature is steady, and the turkey is progressing!
 I know that it’s hard not to peek more than this, but you really want to keep the grill lid closed as much as possible.
 Why?
 Well, heat escapes when you open it, and the grill will take a few minutes to come back to temperature.
 Think of it like an oven!

 an overhead photo of a raw turkey breast, a bottle of Italian dressing, a stick of butter and a packet of Italian dressing mix

-But, I make the most of each time I open the grill by also basting the turkey!
+But I make the most of each time I open the grill by also basting the turkey!
 Each time you check the turkey, you will baste it with a simple melted compound butter.
-Doing this, plus the marinade, will keep the breast meat nice and juicy.
+For this recipe, I combined butter with Italian dressing mix, which has plenty of salt, garlic, oregano and other seasonings that pair super well with the marinated turkey.

 How much Turkey Breast per Person?

 Not sure how much turkey to buy?
-The general rule of thumb for a bone-in turkey breast is to purchased 1.25 pounds of raw turkey per person.
+The general rule of thumb for a bone-in turkey breast is to purchase 1.25 pounds of raw turkey per person.
 If you are serving an ample amount of side dishes, you could possibly take this number down to 1 pound per person.
 I know this sounds like a lot, but remember that the leftover carcass will weigh quite a bit!

 a photo of a grilled turkey breast, sliced on a white platter